The strongest leaders are willing to define and accept reality, and work with it…Do you?

 **coming down off the box now**

-I am not great at math, and I don’t try to be.
-When I “math” I use a calculator, my fingers, or someone else’s mathy brain.
+I’m not good at math.
+I’ll put that one right out there.
+I’m not great at math, and I don’t try to be.
+When I “math” I use a calculator, my fingers, or someone else’s “mathy brain.”
 I understand the importance numbers play in life and in business.
 So, I make sure I get it right by using support or tools around me.

 Remember that the neck of the bottle (of bourbon) is at the top.
 If you don’t take the time to optimize your strengths and admit your weakness, you may very well be the reason your business is struggling.